 Imported bulk olives, when used in production of canned ripe olives, must be inspected and certified as prescribed.
 Imported bulk olives that do not meet the applicable minimum size requirements specified above may be imported for limited use.

-Grade and size requirements do not apply to shipments of over 100 lbs. (drained weight) of canned ripe olives or bulk olives.
+Grade and size requirements do not apply to shipments of under 100 lbs. (drained weight) of canned ripe olives or bulk olives.
 Olives are also exempted from these requirements if used for charity or for processing into oil, but are still subject to safeguard provisions.
 The Importer's Exempt Commodity Form (SC-6) is used for olives destined for consumption in exempt outlets such as charitable organizations or commercial processing into oil.

 The SC-6 exemption form must now be filed through the Compliance and Enforcement Management System (CEMS).
 The MOLS system previously utilized by AMS has been transitioned to CEMS.
 Visit Section 8e Exemptions – SC-6 Certificate for further information on the new CEMS and SC-6 Certificates.
 Also, visit Filing a SC-6 Certificate in CEMS for directions for registering for CEMS and instructions on filing a SC-6 Certificate.